chiles v. salazar:

 why it matters now

 This isn't just about "conversion therapy."
-It's about whether therapists should have unlimited freedom to practice unproven, potentially harmful techniques on our children—behind closed doors, without accountability, all in the name of "free speech."
+It's about whether therapists should have unlimited freedom to practice unproven, potentially harmful techniques on our children, behind closed doors, without accountability, all in the name of "free speech."

 Why This Case Should Matter To Every Parent

-If therapy is just "speech," then state medical boards would have a much harder time regulating what therapists do or say to patients.
+If therapy is just "speech," then state medical boards will have a much harder time regulating what therapists do or say to patients.
 That doesn't just affect "conversion therapy."
 It affects all therapy.
 It means:

 A therapist could promote their personal religious or political views to your child in session